Five-Part Series: How will the Canadian economy recover from COVID-19?

 “We really haven’t seen governments expand their spending and their programs like this outside of war time,” says Craig Alexander, chief economist with Deloitte Canada in Toronto, who notes that, when the Second World War ended in 1945, the federal government was running a net debt of about $11 billion, which would be approximately $163 billion in today’s dollars.

-In this four-part series, three of Canada’s top economists — together with a prominent business historian — look at how the current financial situation can be resolved.
+In this five-part series, three of Canada’s top economists — together with a prominent business historian — look at how the current financial situation can be resolved.

 Are tax increases the best viable long-term solution or are there other alternatives?
 What will become the so-called new normal for business?
 What are the prospects for rebuilding by making long-term structural improvements to the economy?